 I turned to a trusted friend at Frank Russell who advised some of the country’s largest corporate pension fund managers and asked, “Am I crazy?
 This doesn’t make sense!”
 He introduced me to the same analytical tools he used with corporate clients and said, “Lisa, you should do this.”
 I weighed the idea and concluded I’d probably make mistakes but -- if they were my mistakes, I’d be more likely to own them -- and learn.
 That was back in the mid to late 1990’s.

 Beginning with industry classes, I immersed myself, studying, learning the tools of the trade, reading everything I could.
-My list of trusted teachers grew to include: Burt Malkiel, Benjamin Graham, Andrew Tobias, William Bernstein, Alan Roth, Michael Lewis, Andrew Ross Sorkin, Roger Lowenstein, Daniel C. Goldie, Gordon S. Murray, Annette Thau, Nassim Nicholas Taleb, Niall Ferguson, Mike Piper, Jason Zweig, and Larry Swedroe.
+My list of trusted teachers grew to include: Burt Malkiel, Benjamin Graham, Andrew Tobias, William Bernstein, Allan Roth, Michael Lewis, Andrew Ross Sorkin, Roger Lowenstein, Daniel C. Goldie, Gordon S. Murray, Annette Thau, Nassim Nicholas Taleb, Niall Ferguson, Mike Piper, Jason Zweig, and Larry Swedroe.